ManojKumarM75/GenAI-WC-2024-Hackathon_Better-LMS/README.md

 Dharmendra Pratap Singh, Praveen Kumar Gupta, Manoj Kumar Manmathan

+The Project: BETTER LMS

+In many organizations, the Learning Management Systems (LMS) primarily rely on static content such as PDFs and videos for training and development.
+This approach often leads to passive learning experiences that do not effectively engage learners or assess their understanding.

+To address this limitation, there is a need for an innovative solution that leverages Generative AI to create dynamic, interactive content.
+By generating a variety of question-answer pairs, including multiple-choice questions (MCQs), fill-in-the-blanks, and true/false questions, match the followings, we can transform the traditional learning experience into an engaging and customizable journey.

+Our project uses Gemini API to create diverse QA pairs form chunks.
+PDF proprocessing and chunking ensures only reading content is send for QAG.
+The QA pairs are then stored in db.
+User interacts with Streamlit GUI for quizzes.

 PDF input-> Preprocess -> Question Answer Generation with Gemini API [MCQs, Fill in the blanks, True/False, Match the following] -> to database -> GUI for user.